 The CISO should be able to employ resilient strategies to counter cyber attacks.
 An IBM research study shows the average time to identify, intercept and counter security breaches should be anywhere between 150 to 287 days, depending on the company.
 Once detected, managing and containing these data security breaches should take anywhere between 1-3 months.

 Cyber risk resilience entails more than detecting, preventing, and containing potential security attacks.
 If anything, it focuses on accelerated recovery from the impact of such security setbacks.
-This can be achieved through robust crisis management, communication strategy, and disaster recovery.
+This can be achieved through robust crisis management, communication strategy, business continuity planning, and disaster recovery.
 It is the CISO's job to analyze every security incident and propose new improvements and response tactics.

 The CISO position entails different security policy domains relevant to each of the following: